 A practical ATPC range should be defined considering also the possible implementation limitation described in clause 3.1;

 When “Adaptive modulation” systems are used, further constraint to ATPC range might be taken into account.
-See clause I.3.1.3 for more details.
+See clause 4.1.3 for more details.

-NOTE: For this reason, the RTPC/ATPC ranges subdivision should be specifically re-defined by the manufacturers because possibly not coincident with the general case considered in clause 3.1.1, on which basis the equipment characteristics are generally declared.
-In addition, it should be considered that, even if most of the equipment on the market implement it, ATPC is not considered a mandatory feature in the ETSI standards.
+NOTE: Presently, in ETSI standards, even if most of the equipment on the market implement it, ATPC is not considered a mandatory feature and its requirements are not tailored on the basis of its use as planning assumptions; this because, up to now, few administrations considered this possibility.
+For this reason, if this regulatory use of ATPC would become more and more popular, the RTPC/ATPC ranges subdivision should be specifically re-defined by the manufacturers because possibly not coincident with the general case considered in clause 3.1.1 (where the spectrum mask matching is not required in the ATPC range), on which basis the equipment characteristics are generally declared.
+Review of the ETSI standard in this direction (ATPC mandatory for coordination) might be considered if the market force would require it.

 RTPC Impact (Editor note: provided that RTPC description is small and never used any more, it is proposed to be moved before ATPC description).